MCP Server live — AI agents can now query 105M+ SEC facts. Connect your agent →

 Parquet Export

 Column-oriented Parquet files with ZSTD compression are generated for each tier.
 Optimized for DuckDB, Polars, and Spark.
-Exported to Cloudflare R2 after every EDGAR quarterly release.
+Exported to distributed object storage after every EDGAR quarterly release.

 10